USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_compile_and_run.md

 Check the last few lines of the CCTM output log for messages to help diagnose why the simulation did not complete.

+## 5.8 Utilities for Developers

+insert breif description of chemmech, create_ebi, inline_phot_prepro, nml

+**Chemical Mechanism Compiler (CHEMMECH):**

+**>>COMMENT<<** How do "users choose which mechanism to use"?

+**>>COMMENT<<** The last sentence of this section is confusing.

+The release version of CMAQ includes all necessary chemical mechanism information for the preconfigured atmospheric chemistry reactions sets or mechanisms in a released version of CMAQ.
+Users choose which mechanism to use for compiling and running the CCTM executable.
+CCTM implements a chemical mechanism by using its namelist and FORTRAN modules.
+The files are in ASCII format and include the mechanism parameters required such as the species, reaction stoichiometry, and kinetics information.
+The module files are used to compile the CCTM executable while the namelists are read by CCTM at run time.

+Advanced users who wish to generate a new chemical mechanism have to use the CHEMMECH utility to convert the mechanism into the files needed by the CCTM program.
+CHEMMECH uses a mechanism definition file, often named “mech.def”, and optionally the mechanism namelist files to generate FORTRAN modules.
+The “mech.def” is an ASCII file that uses a rigid syntax to define reactions and their rate constants.

+This approach defining the CMAQ chemical mechanisms allows the chemical reactions and their species to be a fixed part of the executable code.
+Modifications to the namelists can change predictions saved to the output files, deposition processes of species, emissions inputs and other options for species without recompiling the executable.
+The namelists defining a chemical mechanism are used by CCTM as well as the ICON and BCON pre-processors.
+The FORTRAN modules are required to run utility programs such as create_ebi and inline_phot_preproc and JPROC.

+create_ebi

+inline_phot_preproc

+[**NML:**](../../UTIL/nml/README.md) In most cases, users will already have a pre-generated species namelist file to be input into ICON, BCON and CCTM.
+However advanced users who wish to edit these files or want to generate a namelist from scratch can use the NML utility.
+This utility contains two scripts, CSV2NML and NML2CSV that are used to convert the species definition files from CSV format to NAMELIST files and from a NAMELIST format to a CSV file, respectively.
+The NAMELIST files are used as inputs to the CMAQ programs ICON, BCON, or CCTM to define the processes that will impact each model species.
+Four NAMELIST files define the processes for gas-phase species (GC.nml), aerosol species (AE.nml), nonreactive species (NR.nml) and tracer speces (TR.nml).

 <!-- BEGIN COMMENT -->